sf-wdi-15/notes/week_08_optimizations/day_3_intro_spa/README.md

 $todosCon.on("click", ".edit", function () {
   var $todo = $(this).closest(".todo")
-  alert("Editting");
+  alert("Editing");
 });

 ```

-However, we are going to need to want to hide our `$todo` content when we are editting so we should update our `append` to do this easily.
+However, we are going to need to want to hide our `$todo` content when we are editing so we should update our `append` to do this easily.

 ```